 She was Jamaican.
 (And still is, as far as I know: the past tense here should be understood to imply my past and not her passing.)
 She was about six foot two.
-She was not a skinny woman: but neither was she fat.
 She was, straightforwardly, stacked like the brick ****house of your best imaginings.
 She wore her hair quite, quite short, and this helped her look more like a superbly carved ebony statue of some torrid-zone deity than you can possibly imagine.
 There was no room she merely entered: she was her own procession.

-Miss S. (forget it, I’m not telling you her name) was also a most excellent psychiatric nurse.
+Miss S. was also a truly excellent psychiatric nurse.
 She had a liking for evening and night shifts, which is probably why I saw so much of her (being then the most junior member of staff and therefore routinely stuck on nights during much of the early part of my practice at PWC).
 Working with her was always a treat.
 Under that gorgeous slow-spoken smooth-as-treacle Jamaican accent lurked the intention and skill of a wily and thoroughgoing professional, a woman who could get anyone (mostly meaning our clients) to talk to her about anything (mostly meaning whatever was bothering them).
 She was formidable, indeed nearly fearless: I once saw her take a fire axe off a seriously out-of-control schizophrenic with no weapons but that voice (in basso-growl mode) and a scowl.
 Nobody messed with Miss S.

 She also made the most outrageous eggnog.